-AP-75 Barriers to affordable housing -91.420, 91.220(j)
+AP-75 Barriers to affordable housing -91.420, 91.220(j) Introduction

 This section of the Annual Action Plan summarizes actions the City will undertake during the Program Year to reduce barriers to affordable housing.
-The City is engaging in the development of a Housing Action Plan (HAP) that will inform the Housing Element of the City's Comprehensive Plan.
-The HAP includes an evaluation of policies that may affect residential development including the development of affordable housing.
-The Planning Division is lead with Community Services supporting the development of the HAP.
-The HAP is scheduled for completion in 2021.
-As part of the public engagement process, the City hosted two virtual public meetings and an Open House for the HAP to allow an opportunity for Federal Way residents to review the implementation strategies and provide feedback for future policies.
+The City is engaging in planning for the implementation of its Housing Action Plan (HAP) and updating the Housing Element of the City's Comprehensive Plan.